Lopfi/BackToSpace/README.md

 # BackToSpace
 A simple 2d adventure RPG made in java with libgdx.

-BTS by: Bene, Colin, Felisa, Lisa, (Maarten?), Robin, Simon, Srishti
+Made by: Bene, Colin, Felisa, Lisa, Robin, Simon, Srishti, (Maarten)

+To start the game run the gradle run task in /desktop.

+If you just want to play the game go to our release section and download the latest version.

 Status: not released